-His lab is known for, among other things, their discoveries of new mechanisms regulating self versus non-self discrimination by TLRs.
-They showed that nucleic acid sensing TLRs require ectodomain processing, which reinforces compartmentalized ligand recognition (Ewald et al Nature 2008; Ewald et al JEM 2011; Mouchess et al Immunity 2011).
+Professor Barton's lab is known for, among other things, its discoveries of new mechanisms regulating self versus non-self discrimination by TLRs.
+His research team showed that nucleic acid sensing TLRs require ectodomain processing, which reinforces compartmentalized ligand recognition (Ewald et al Nature 2008; Ewald et al JEM 2011; Mouchess et al Immunity 2011).
 His group has also characterized key aspects of TLR trafficking which can have profound impacts on receptor function (Lee et al eLIFE 2013).
-Another area of study focuses on host-microbe interactions, where their work has uncovered key principles regulating interactions with pathogens (Arpaia et al Cell 2011; Sivick et al Cell Host Microbe 2014) and with the microbiota (Koch et al Cell 2016; Ansaldo et al Science 2019).
-Their ongoing work continues to explore mechanisms of self versus non-self discrimination and the mechanisms by which innate immunity regulates adaptive immunity.
+Another area of study focuses on host-microbe interactions, where the lab's work has uncovered key principles regulating interactions with pathogens (Arpaia et al Cell 2011; Sivick et al Cell Host Microbe 2014) and with the microbiota (Koch et al Cell 2016; Ansaldo et al Science 2019).
+Professor Barton's ongoing work continues to explore mechanisms of self versus non-self discrimination, host-microbe interactions, and the mechanisms by which innate immunity regulates adaptive immunity.